guruizm-IITM/Emotion-Detection-Using-Transformers/README.md

-# Deep Emotion Detection with RoBERTa
+# Emotion Detection with RoBERTa

 This project applies Deep Learning and Transformer models to detect multiple emotions from text.
 Using RoBERTa fine-tuned for multi-label emotion classification, the model achieved a leaderboard score of **0.81** on the Kaggle “2025 Sep DL & GenAI Project” competition.